 Electron Beam Welding (EBW) is a fusion joining process that produces a weld by impinging a beam of high energy electrons to

+heat the weld joint.
+Electrons are elementary atomic particles characterized by a negative charge and an extremely small mass.
+Raising electrons to a high energy state by accelerating them to roughly 30 to 70 percent of the speed of light provides the energy to heat the weld.
 An EBW gun functions similarly to a TV picture tube.
 The major difference is that a TV picture tube continuously scans the surface of a luminescent screen using a low intensity electron beam to produce a picture.
 An EBW gun uses a high intensity electron beam to target a weld joint.
 The weld joint converts the electron beam to the heat input required to make a fusion weld.

 The electron beam is always generated in a high vacuum.
 The use of specially designed orifices separating a series of chambers at various levels of vacuum permits welding in medium and nonvacuum conditions.
 Although, high vacuum welding will provide maximum purity and high depth to width ratio welds.